SAP-samples/teched2023-AD264/exercises/ex1/README.md

 ## Create a Project

 👉 In SAP Business Application Studio, create a new _CAP Project_.
-Name it `incidents-mgt`, for example.
+- Name it `incidents-mgt`, for example.
+- Accept the rest of the defaults.
+No sample code needed; you will fill the project as you go.

 <details>
 <summary>These screenshots help you find the project wizard:</summary>